-It is possible to take a look via an organized tour.
-Often a multi-day trek through the environment is combined with an overnight stay in a village.
+It is possible to take a look at an organized tour.
+Often a multi-day trek is combined with an overnight stay in a village.

-Checkout The Golden Triangle
+See The Golden Triangle

-The Golden Triangle is the name of the area where the borders of Thailand, Laos, Myanmar come together.
+The Golden Triangle is the name of the area where the borders of Thailand, Laos, and Myanmar come together.
 You can visit the three-country point or take a boat trip on the Mekong, the most interesting is actually a visit to the Hall of Opium.

-The Golden Triangle was notorious for years because of its fields full of poppy flowers, opium production and drug smugglers and for a long time, the most heroin in the world was produced here.
+The Golden Triangle was notorious for years because of its fields full of poppy flowers, opium production, and drug smugglers and for a long time, the most heroin in the world was produced here.

-Mae Sai is the northern most town in Thailand.
+Mae Sai is the northernmost town in Thailand.
 Located on the border with Myanmar and is a typical Thai Border town.
 It is teeming with people crossing the border and that provides a colorful mix of cultures.

 Along the way, you drive past bright green rice fields and farming villages, over mountain peaks, along waterfalls and dense forest and at night you stay in the most special places.